Dilbert66/HomeAssistantFiles/README.md

 ## Installation
-## NOTE: You MUST use Haaska or the HA cloud integration for the Alexa component to work.
+## NOTE: You must be using Haaska or the HA cloud integration for the Alexa component to work.
 If not you will need to create your own Alexa intents.

 1. create a "custom_components" directory in your HA configuration directory and copy the alexa and media_player subdirectories into it.
 2. add the config options in your configuration.yaml and automations.yaml.
 Of course you'll need to use your own IR codes for the functions.